-In the context of energy efficiency, Polish goals have been set to reduce primary energy consumption in the years 2010-2020 by 13.6 Mtoe.
-This means that the absolute final energy consumption should not exceed 71.6 Mtoe, and primary energy consumption - 96.4 Mtoe in 2020.
 In the last decade the Polish government has established a set of programmes supporting energy efficiency improvement in all economy sectors, dedicated various bodies and industries, e.g. buildings, public bodies, SMEs, transport, power sector, and horizontal measures.
 These include e.g. energy efficiency obligation scheme (white certificates), energy audits and energy management systems in large companies, qualification, accreditation and certification schemes (energy performance of buildings certificate).
 In the context of buildings, in 2015 the Polish Government adopted the "The "National Plan aimed at increasing the number of nearly zero energy buildings".
 The document focuses on legislative changes necessary to increase the number of NZEB in Poland and indicates measures and programmes that can be used by bodies interested in the development of NZEB.
 Despite its name, the document does not include any action plan, understood as a set of tasks that should be performed, with timeline and responsibilities assigned.
 This resulted in poor recognisability of the NZEB concept in Poland.

-The fact that Poland will not achieve the "3x20 Energy Policy" goals is due to the well-grounded energy mix and the lack of political decisions to change this mix.
+One of major problems in Poland with the decarbonisation of the economy is the well-grounded energy mix and the lack of political decisions to change this mix.
 The fuel mix of electricity generation in Poland has been based predominantly on solid fuels for many decades.
 In addition, the generation power base is outdated.
 Many of the generating units are inefficient, uneconomic, and do not comply ecological standards, so they should be withdrawn from use in the near future.
-Poland, which consumes approximately 170 TWh of electricity, needs to determine the direction of the further development of the energy sector.
+Poland, which consumes approximately 170 TWh of electricity annually, needs to determine the direction of the further development of the energy sector.
 The concepts of covering domestic demand for electricity were outlined by the government in the draft Energy Policy of Poland until 2040, where it was pointed out that the most important pillars of the Energy Policy should be the following: